dfinity/gix-components/src/routes/start.md

-# Gix Components
+# Getting Started

-Gix Components is a UI kit developed in Svelte by the Gix team.
+Welcome to Gix components!
+Gix components are currently used in [NNS-dapp](https://nns.ic0.app/).
+If you’re just getting started with designing or developing a (client side) dapp for the [Internet Computer](https://internetcomputer.org/), you’re in the right place.

-## Documentation
+## Principles

-The component library is in active development, and new features will incrementally be available.

-A full documentation will be available shortly.
+TODO: a brief explanations of the principles

 ## Installation